 Two diseases that fall under the category of RSI are vibration white finger and hand-arm vibration.
 Hand-arm vibration affects the whole arm, blood vessels, nerves, joints and muscles.
 It develops in people who work with vibrating machinery.
 Vibration white finger is like hand-arm vibration syndrome and can cause digits to change colour, as well as tingling and numbness.

 Who can I claim against?

 You can claim against the employer responsible for the situation which caused your RSI to develop.
 They have a duty to ensure all workers are able to do their jobs without succumbing to illnesses like RSI.
 They should provide ergonomic equipment and allowing you to take small breaks from repetitive tasks to stop RSI and its symptoms from developing.

 The exact amount depends on the severity and impact of your injury.
 For a moderate wrist issue that leaves you with persistent pain, for example, you could claim between £11,040 and £21,480 in compensation.
 Whereas more serious damage and permanent disability could mean awards up to £34,340.
 You can calculate the amount you might be entitled to by using our Compensation Guide, or call us and have one of our experts give you a better idea.

 We’d always advise you to get in touch as soon as possible, either from when you first notice the symptoms or when a medical professional has diagnosed you with an RSI problem.

 I’ve been a victim of Repetitive Strain Injury.
 What should I do?

-You should consider making a compensation claim through contacting us by post, via online claim form or by requesting a call-back.
-That way, a solicitor from our panel can get in touch by phone and talk to you about the claim.
-They'll tell you whether you have a case and can pursue compensation.
+You can enquiry about a compensation claim using our online claim form or by requesting a callback at the top of the screen.
+That way, a solicitor from our panel can get in touch at a time to suit you, and talk to you through your options and our No Win No Fee service.